Main Content

 Readings:

-• Cummings & Worley: Chapter 2 "The Nature of Planned Change"
+• Chapter 2, "The Nature of Planned Change"

-• For quality comments of this video go to the Management Innovation Exchange wesbsite.
+• for quality comments on this video: Management Innovation Exchange website

 Activities:

-• Read all posts made by your classmates and choose at least 5 posts to make comments on in the case discussion by 11:59 p.m. on Sunday, Eastern Time.
+• Read all posts made by your classmates and choose at least three to comment on in the case discussion by 11:59 p.m.
+(ET) on Sunday.

 • Post your learning reflections to the corresponding learning reflection discussion.
 Read all the reflections posted by your classmates.

-Lesson 3: The Process of Organizational Development (Part 1)
+Lesson 3: The Process of Organizational Development Part 1—Entering and Contracting

 Readings: